dasec/fishy/doc/source/01_introduction.rst

 ---------

 In our research regarding existing tools for filesystem based data hinding techniques we only came up with a hand full of tool.
-Nnone of these provide a consistent interface for multiple filesystems and various hiding techniques.
+None of these provide a consistent interface for multiple filesystems and various hiding techniques.
 For most of them it seemed, that development has been stopped.